zfriedman0/5290-Spanish-MTSA/README.md

     - Translate English movie reviews to Spanish with high accuracy.
 - Implement a sentiment analysis system that indicates whether a review is positive or negative.
 - Evaluate the machine translation system by scoring how much of the original meaning of the review is kept.
 This will be done using the C-DAC GIST MT tool which is designed to evaluate machine translations.
 Adjust the model accordingly.
-- Evaluate the sentiment analysis by comparing the predicted score (positive or negative) to the labeled score and observe a basic confusion matrix of true positives, true negatives, false positives and false negatives to evaluate what errors we may have in the model.
+- Evaluate the sentiment analysis system by comparing the predicted score (positive or negative) to the labeled score and observe a basic confusion matrix of true positives, true negatives, false positives and false negatives to evaluate what errors we may have in the model.

 ## UI Mockup
 ![UI Mockup](./mock.png)